Roxana15/manual_testing_project/ItFactory Project/README.md

 * API tests were executed in cycle [API testing.csv](https://github.com/Roxana15/manual_testing_project/blob/main/ItFactory%20Project/API%20testing.csv)
 ![image](https://user-images.githubusercontent.com/129737373/233854762-8c0dd03f-1dd5-4187-aa79-6e6ed63b85e2.png)

 API tests were written in Postman and contains GET, POST, PATCH and DELETE HTTP methods.
-You can check here the [collection](https://github.com/Roxana15/manual_testing_project/blob/main/ItFactory%20Project/Airport%20Gap.postman_collection.json) and [environment](https://github.com/Roxana15/manual_testing_project/blob/main/ItFactory%20Project/Airport%20Gap.postman_collection.json).
+You can check here the [collection](https://github.com/Roxana15/manual_testing_project/blob/main/ItFactory%20Project/Airport%20Gap.postman_collection.json) and [environment](https://github.com/Roxana15/manual_testing_project/blob/main/ItFactory%20Project/Airport%20Env.postman_environment.json).
 If you whant to run the collection you need first to registrated in https://airportgap.dev-tester.com/ and you will get also an authentication token.

 All calls contain few tests too.
 The tests are checking: returned status and the response time.
 For more details please import collection.

+* Bugs have been created based on the failed tests.
+The complete bug reports can be found here: